willdurand/JsonpCallbackValidator/README.md

 License
 -------

-CallbackValidator is released under the MIT License.
+JsonpCallbackValidator is released under the MIT License.
 See the bundled LICENSE file for details.